 - Salt and freshly ground pepper to taste

-Heat butter and olive oil in a large pot.
+- Heat butter in a large pot.
 Add carrots, onion, garlic, and thyme.
 Cook until vegetables are soft, about 3 to 4 minutes.